aws-samples/amazon-pinpoint-connect-callback-requestor/README.md

 #### Step 1: Pinpoint
 Create the new Pinpoint project or identify one you want to reuse along with the long-code.
 Setup two-way SMS.
 Take note of the SNS topic (new or existing).
-If this number will be used for outgoing notifications, make sure you handle unsibscribe (aka STOP) requests.
+If this number will be used for outgoing notifications, make sure you handle unsubscribe (aka STOP) requests.
-Optionally add a tempory email subscription to the SNS topic to passively and proactively monitor it during debugging.
+Optionally add a temporary email subscription to the SNS topic to passively and proactively monitor it during debugging.
 Send SMS through and confirm SNS event occurs.
 #### Step 2: Connect
 Create the new Connect instance or identify the one you want to reuse along with the phone number(s).